 One way to motivate your staff is to take an active role in their training and development.

-Firstly, you build the skills that your business needs to grow and thrive.
+- Build the skills that your business needs to grow and thrive.

-Secondly, you are providing staff with the development they need to feel like a valued member of the team.
+- Provide staff with the development they need to feel like a valued member of the team.

 Focusing on development can help your staff to feel that, as a business, you’re investing in their long-term career progression, especially if training is tied into long-term goals and aspirations.